 They are one of natures hardest working species.
 Working as a unit, bees will form hives, forage for nectar and build vast reserves of honey all for the betterment of their colony and to ensure that their queen stays safe, secure, healthy and fit to produce the next generation.
-Did you know the best bee products for dogs can aid in your canine’s overall health and well-being.
+Did you know that some of these best bee products for dogs can aid in your canine's overall health and well-being?

 Humans have seen bees as a resource for well over 8,000 years (Pager, 1976) and by default, man’s best friend has been interacting with them as well.
 There are commonalities that humans and dogs share in their interactions with bees.
 The most obvious, of course, is through the lens of food.

 From honey to beeswax, the best bee products for dogs can have some great health benefits for our canine companions.
 In some cases, these products can be given to your dog orally.
 Other times they may be used as a topical product, such as shampoos, conditioners and other grooming products.
 So let's take a look at the best bee products for dogs and the science behind why they are so effective.

 (science suggests they may improve dogs' health)

 Bees may fly for miles to get to the flowers or plants that they need.
 They are after the nectar which they siphon out of the flower and take with them to their hive.
 The bee will then regurgitate the honey into a cell like structure and cover with a waxy substance.
 As the liquid nectar sets and hardens it becomes the unprocessed version of the sweet, delicious and golden lava we know as honey.

 Generally speaking, there are two uses for honey as one of the best bee products for dogs – as a topical and as an ingestible.
 Topical application of honey is the more common use of honey on dogs.
 Sidr honey from Yemen has been shown to be as effective as decontaminating wounds as iodine (Hananeh et al. 2015).